NeonSpork/weather_display/README.md

    Whatever you want to make the frame out of really.

 ## Prepping the Raspberry Pi
-I did this on a bog standard Raspian install.
+I did this on a bog standard Raspberry Pi OS install.

 ### Setting up the e-Paper display
 I followed the step by step instructions on Waveshare's wiki: